Edward D. Baker: Marriage

-On April 27, 1831, Baker married Mary Ann Foss; they would have five children together.
+On April 27, 1831, Baker married Mary Ann Foss; they would have 3 sons and 2 daughters together.

 Illinois lawyer

 Shortly after his marriage, Baker affiliated with the Disciples of Christ and engaged in part-time preaching, which as a by-product served to spread awareness of his skill in public oratory, an activity that eventually made him famous.
 A year after his marriage, Baker participated in the Black Hawk War but did not engage in hostilities.
 Around 1835, he became acquainted with Abraham Lincoln and soon became involved in local politics, being elected to the Illinois House of Representatives on July 1, 1837, and serving on the Illinois Senate from 1840 to 1844.
 In 1844, while living in Springfield, he defeated Lincoln for the nomination for the 7th U.S. congressional seat and was elected as a Whig.
 Baker and Lincoln became fast friends, an association which lent credibility to a claim that Baker baptized Lincoln.
 However, this claim is denied as apocryphal by later leaders of the Restoration Movement with which Baker's church of Christ was associated.
+The two remained close friends, however, with Lincoln naming one of his sons Edward Baker Lincoln, affectionately called "Eddie."
+Lincoln and Baker occasionally competed in Fives, a form of handball.

 In September 1844, Baker exhibited impetuous bravado in an incident arising out of the murder of Joseph Smith, the founder of the Latter Day Saint movement, by a mob in a jail near Nauvoo, Illinois.
 As a colonel in the local militia, Baker was part of a group pursuing the mob leaders, who had fled across the Mississippi River into Missouri.
 Rather than wait for others to join him, Baker crossed the river and apprehended the fugitives.